Many Americans suffer with gastrointestinal (GI) disorders. They may suffer

 Colonoscopy: Allows viewing of the lining of the colon (large intestine) and any abnormalities

-This procedure is used to diagnose and treat GERD (Gastroreflux disease),
+is used to diagnose and treat GERD (gastroreflux disease), ulcers, stomach

-ERCP: ERCP is used to help diagnose disorders of the pancreas, bile ducts, liver,
+ERCP: Used to help diagnose disorders of the pancreas, bile ducts, liver, and

-and gallbladder.
-Stones or other blockages may be removed through the
+gallbladder.
+Stones or other blockages may be removed through the use

 Sigmoidoscopy: Recommended as part of a routine screening for older individuals, Sigmoidoscopy